TheGreatOneNamedZach/EGR103-WaterSample/README.txt

   Next, the "initialize" folder:
     * The "waterSampler" script is the main script ran for the project.
     * The "waterSamplerGUI" app contains sub-system code.
 DON'T RUN THIS!
+    * The "waterSamplerGUI_PREVIEW" script is a preview of the code of the app with the same name.
+THIS IS A PREVIEW ONLY.
+DON'T RUN THIS!

   Finally, the "other" folder:
     * The "Wildzach" script contains Zachary's EGR 101 final project.